ShadowRises/ShellProject_IUT/README.md

 # Shell Project for the IUT

-  An alternative shell project for the IUT.
+  An alternative shell project for Unix system for the IUT.

 ## Exit commands :